 We are always in need of foster homes.
 We do not have a shelter and are strictly foster home run, so that means,we can only rescue as many dogs and cats as we have foster homes for.
 Foster homes are the backbone of our rescue.
 We never have enough foster homes.
 They are our most treasured volunteers and the ones that are hardest to get and hardest to keep.

 Fostering is a hard job, don't get me wrong, but it is also very rewarding to know that you gave a dog/cat that would otherwise have been euthanized a second chance at finding a family to love them.
-Many of these dogs have been abused and neglected and all they want is someone to play with them, feed them and love them.
-They just need a little training, socialization and guidance before they can be placed.
-Many need to be fed some good food and receive veterinary care.
-It is tough to see them go after you put so much time and effort into loving and caring for them, but when you see the happiness in their eyes when they meet their forever families, it makes it all worthwhile and you can move on to help the next dog that needs the special attention and love only a foster home can provide.
+Some of these animals have been abused and/or neglected and need a little extra TLC.
+But most of them have had previous owners who can no longer care for them and all they want is someone to play with them, feed them and love them.
+Yes, it is tough to see them go after you put so much time and effort into loving and caring for them, but when you see the happiness in their eyes when they meet their forever families, it makes it all worthwhile.
+Now you can move on to help the next dog that needs the special attention and love only a foster home can provide.
 We need you!
 It will be tough, but we are here to support and guide you along the way and it gets easier the more you do it!

 The following guidelines are intended to provide you with everything you need to understand the obligations of a foster family and allow you to decide whether fostering may be right for you.

 First and foremost, they provide a more appropriate environment for learning and growth than a place like a shelter or kennel.
 In a foster home, the animal is exposed to all of the same experiences they would likely get in a real home and have a chance to properly learn, socialize and interact with others.
 Unfortunately, these opportunities are not an option when living in a shelter.
 In short, foster homes better prepare dogs/cats for their real home and in turn, make for a smoother transition when that time comes.